South Africa's financial regulator issues warning against Binance By Cointelegraph - Up News Info

 South Africa’s Financial Sector Conduct Authority (FSCA) has warned the country’s public against dealing with crypto exchange platform Binance.

 In a statement issued on Friday, the FSCA stated that Binance Group, an “international company” domiciled in Seychelles, was not authorized to render financial services in the country.
-Binance is indeed headquartered in The Cayman Islands and Seychelles.
+Binance is headquartered in the Cayman Islands and Seychelles.

 Continue Reading on Coin Telegraph